 Regardless of the rest of the ring's design, the critical feature of a cathedral setting is the sweeping arches.
 However, you'll notice many different styles as you shop for jewelry with a cathedral setting.
 The following examples can help illustrate some of the options.

 While round diamonds are the most popular shape for cathedral settings, this setting lends itself to almost any gem.
 More unique designs may use princess cuts or even marquise-shaped precious stones.
-In this beautiful pink sapphire ring from Gems NY, a 0.68-carat, heart-shaped pink sapphire is elegantly framed in an 18k white gold cathedral setting.
-This gorgeous ring retails for about $600.
+In this beautiful solitaire diamond engagement ring from Blue Nile, a 1.01 carat, heart-shaped diamond is elegantly framed in an 14k yellow gold petite cathedral setting.
+This gorgeous ring retails for about $6,000.

 Build-Your-Own Cathedral Rings

 One great style is a cathedral ring you build yourself.
 These make great gifts, especially when they feature your birthstone or a favorite gem.
-You can select the gem, such as this ruby ring from Gems NY, and then choose the cathedral setting you love and the stone shape that sets it off.
-This cathedral ring retails for about $460, not including the gem.
+You can select the type of gemstone and then choose the cathedral setting you love, which would show off the stone's glittering cut.
+This cathedral ring retails for about $500, not including the gem.

 Although cathedral settings are popular for engagement rings, you aren't limited to bridal jewelry when using this versatile design.
 Right-hand rings, fashion rings, and other styles also look lovely when set off with cathedral arches.
 No matter which style you choose, the sweeping grace and distinctive appearance of this setting adds elegance to any piece of jewelry.